Modern Foreign Languages

-At the end of Year 8 students can opt to study French and / or Spanish at GCSE.
-We follow a three year course and the AQA specification.
+All students will continue with the language begun in Year 7.
+We follow a two year course and the AQA specification.
 This can be seen at:

 The final exam consists of the four skills: speaking, listening, reading and writing which are equally weighted at 25%.

 AS and A Level French and Spanish are taught as part of the Welwyn Garden City Consortium.